-If the array length isn't know ahead of time then the following methods should be used, again assuming that the object is a vtkFloatArray:
+If the array length isn't know ahead of time then the following methods, which perform range checking and allocate memory as necessary, should be used, again assuming that the object is a vtkFloatArray:

-- vtkldType InsertNextValue(float value) -- set a single value in the next location in the array and return the newly created array index. - vtkldType InsertNextTupleValue(const float tuple) -- set the next tuple of values in the array and return the newly created tuple index. - void InsertValue(vtkldType id, float value) -- set the value at location id in the array to value. - void InsertTupleValue(vtkIdType i, const float tuple) -- set the tuple values for the array at tuple location i.
+- vtkldType InsertNextValue(float value) -- set a single value in the next location in the array and return the newly created array index. - vtkldType InsertNextTupleValue(const float tuple) -- set the next tuple of values in the array and return the newly created tuple index. - void InsertValue(vtkIdType id, float value) -- set the value at location id in the array to value.

+• void InsertTupleValue(vtkIdType i, const float tuple) -- set the tuple values for the array at tuple location i.